xunit/xunit.net/site/docs/running-tests-in-parallel.md

 #### Test Collections

 How does xUnit.net v2/v3 decide which tests can run against each other in parallel?
-It uses a concept called <em>test collections</em> to make that decision.
+It uses a concept called _test collections_ to make that decision.

 By default, each test class is a unique test collection.
 Tests within the same test class will not run in parallel against each other.
 Let's examine a very simple test assembly, one with a single test class: